textileio/powergate/cli-docs/pow/pow_set-default-config.md

-## pow version
+## pow set-default-config

-Display version information for pow and the connected server
+Sets the default storage config from stdin or a file

 ### Synopsis

-Display version information for pow and the connected server
+Sets the default storage config from stdin or a file

 ```
-pow version [flags]
+pow set-default-config [optional file] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help   help for set-default-config
 ```

 ### Options inherited from parent commands